contextgeneric/cgp-patterns/content/delegated-error-raiser.md

 }
 ```

-In the example above, we define a generic error raiser `DebugError`, which implements
-`ErrorRaiser` for any `SourceError` that implements `Debug`.
-Additionally, we also require that `Context` implements `CanRaiseError<String>`.
-Inside the implementation of `raise_error`, we simply format the source error as
-a string, and then call `Context::raise_error` again on the formatted string.
+In the example above, we define a generic error raiser `DebugError` that implements `ErrorRaiser` for any `SourceError` that implements `Debug`.
+Additionally, we require that `Context` also implements `CanRaiseError<String>`.
+Inside the implementation of `raise_error`, we format the source error as a string and then invoke `Context::raise_error` with the formatted string.

-A forwarding error raiser like `DebugError` is inteded to be used together with
-`UseDelegate`, so that the `ErrorRaiser` implementation of `String` is expected
-to be handled by a concrete error raiser.
-Otherwise, an incorrect wiring may
-result in a stack overflow, if `DebugError` ended up calling itself again
+A forwarding error raiser like `DebugError` is designed to be used with `UseDelegate`, ensuring that the `ErrorRaiser` implementation for `String` is handled by a separate error raiser.
+Without this, an incorrect wiring could result in a stack overflow if `DebugError` were to call itself recursively when handling the `String` error.
-to handle the error raising of `String`.

-Nevertheless, the main advantage for this definition is that it is also generic
-over the abstract `Context::Error` type.
-So when used carefully, we can keep a lot
-of error handling code fully context-generic this way.
+The key advantage of this approach is that it remains generic over the abstract `Context::Error` type.
+When used correctly, this allows for a large portion of error handling to remain fully context-generic, promoting flexibility and reusability.

 ## Full Example

-Now that we have learned about how to use `UseDelegate`, we can rewrite the naive
-error raiser that we defined in the beginning of this chapter, and use `delegate_components!`
-to simplify our error handling.
+Now that we have learned how to use `UseDelegate`, we can rewrite the naive error raiser from the beginning of this chapter and use `delegate_components!` to simplify our error handling.

 ```rust
 # extern crate cgp;